 Cartridge price / Page yield + Paper cost = Cost Per Page

-Whether you have fully replaceable cartridges or ones that can be refilled, there is no getting around it: ink for a printer is expensive.
+Whether you have fully replaceable cartridges or ones that can be refilled, there is no getting around it: ink for a printer is expensive and cheap color printing is hard to come by.
 Obviously, budget range printers are (usually, not always) going to be cheaper for ink, while higher-end ones will generally be more costly.

 Once you have got an idea of the cost per page for printing at home or in the office, you will be able to better calculate and forecast your printing costs.